 You can also use Google Voice to call your own cell phone.

-If you don’t hear the ring and you’ve really lost your cell phone, then the following tips for finding lost cell phones will come in handy:
+If you don’t hear the ring and you’ve really lost your cell phone, then the following tips to find your phone will come in handy:

 - What To Do If Your Cell Phone Is Stolen